 Services and Supports

 ENGLISH LANGUAGE DEVELOPMENT

 The SJUSD staff works closely with school sites to ensure all students receive English Language Development (ELD) instruction during the school day.
 Typically, students receive a minimum of 30 minutes per day of English language support.
-Additional supplemental supports for long-term English learners is also available.
+Additional supplemental support for long-term English learners is also available.

 TEACHER PROFESSIONAL DEVELOPMENT

 The EL professional development team offers training, coaching, and resources to teachers.

 Staff have been hired to support our Farsi, Dari, Pashto, Arabic, and Spanish-speaking families and students.
 They provide resources and serve as a bridge between schools, families, district and community-based organizations.

 The EL department is committed to supporting our bilingual families by providing, to the extent possible, translation and interpreting services.

 BP 6174 EL approved 01/08/2019

 Title III Plan 2019-20